-There are several employment-related health insurance measures included in this release: health insurance held at a current main job (HELD31X, HELD42X, HELD53X), health insurance offered through a current main job (OFFER31X, OFFER42X, OFFER53X), health insurance offered to anyone through the employer (OFREMP31, OFREMP42, OFREMP53), and choice of health plans available through the current main job (CHOIC31, CHOIC42, CHOIC53).
+There are several employment-related health insurance measures included in this release: health insurance held at a current main job (HELD31X, HELD42X, HELD53X), health insurance offered through a current main job (OFFER31X, OFFER42X, OFFER53X), health insurance offered to anyone through the current main job employer (OFREMP31, OFREMP42, OFREMP53), and choice of health plans available through the current main job (CHOIC31, CHOIC42, CHOIC53).
 This collection of variables reflect the insurance status in the current round.
 They are logically edited for consistency for each round.

 MEPS asks if the person holds health insurance through the current main job (HELDX) in the first round in which a person is reported as having that job.
 If the person does not hold health insurance at the job, then a follow-up question is asked as to whether the person was offered insurance but declined coverage (OFFERX).
 If the person neither holds nor was offered health insurance at the job, then an additional question is asked to determine whether any other employees at the current main job were offered health insurance (OFREMP).
-If the person either holds or was offered insurance at the job, then an additional question is asked to determine whether any other whether a choice of health plans is available at the job (CHOIC).
+If the person either holds insurance from the job or was offered insurance at the job, then an additional question is asked to determine whether a choice of health plans is available at the job (CHOIC).
+Prior to Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, in cases where HELDX or OFFERX were "Refused" (-7) or "Don't Know" (-8), CHOIC was also coded -7/-8, even though the question that populates CHOIC was not asked.
+As of Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, CHOIC is now coded "Cannot be Computed" (-15) for cases where HELDX or OFFERX were "Refused" (-7) or "Don't Know" (-8) to reflect that a value cannot be calculated for CHOIC as a result of skip patterns.